xavierraffin/fizz-demo/Documentation/ClientDeveloperDocumentation.md

         // Return to Amazon Cognito
         callback(null, event);
-        };```
+        };

         You can add or remove languages as many languages as you want by add and removing else if conditions.
         Now save the code and press enter on the terminal to finish the process.

 1. Now enter `amplify push` to create your resources on the cloud, this step may take a bit of time.

-1. Once the resource have been created, please open your AWS console and sign in with the assoicated account.
+1. Once the resource have been created, please open your AWS console and sign in with the associated account.
    Go to the Cognitio`s service page and click Manage User Pools Now click on the user pool we have just created from the name we gave it in ther pervious steps.
    Under General settings click on Attributes in the left menu bar.

 1. Scroll all the way to the bottom and click add custom attribute.
-   Enter lang under the Name and keep the other fields default, then click save changes.
+   Enter `lang` under the Name and keep the other fields default, then click save changes.

 1. We now need to connect your frontend with your backend now by passing the lambda the lang attrubite data.
    Please open the file App.js that runs your react frontend.
 To get to this file it is localed in the rootproject/src/App.js .